| |

 On the other hand, it helps simplify things because there’s only two poles that cross like an X across the top.

-Finally, the monitor pocket is useless with the wrong monitor.
+The monitor pocket is also useless with the wrong monitor.
 We first tried it with the Owlet, which didn’t work, but it did work with our cheap analog travel monitor.
 Here’s a list of compatible monitors.

 Is the Slumberpod Worth $200?

-You can purchase directly from Slumberpod (use code bemytravelmuse$20 for 5% off!) and then sell it when you’re done, which is exactly what I did.
+You can purchase directly from Slumberpod (use code bemytravelmuse for 10% off!) and then sell it when you’re done.

 Pin me for later: